mike99mac/nagios-doc/NagiosOnAlmaLinux.md

 ### Build the Nagios core
 To build the Nagios core, perform the following steps.

-- Untar the code and change to that directory:
+- Untar the code and change to the new directory:

 ```
 tar xvf nagios-4.5.1.tar.gz